-We will be covering lots of exciting new topics this year.
+We will be covering many exciting new topics this year.

 Here are some of our weekly routines:

-Every morning the children read with an adult in a group setting, as a school we encourage you to read with your children for at least 10 minutes every night and sign their reading record.
+Every morning the children read with an adult in a group setting.
+As a school, we encourage you to read with your child for at least 15 minutes every night and sign their reading record.

-Homework will be given out each Friday and should be completed by the following Wednesday.
+Homework will be set through Google Classroom each Friday and should be submitted by the following Wednesday.

 I look forward to meeting you and working with you and your child this year!

 If you have any queries please do not hesitate to come and see me after school.

 Thank you again for your continued support.